moigagoo/climate/README.md

     return 1
 ```

+## `opt`

-- `opt` checks if the command has been invoked with a certain option defined by its short and long names and captures its value:
+`opt` checks if the command has been invoked with a certain option defined by its short and long names and captures its value:

 ```nim
 proc root*(context: Context): int =